Socket

 Sets a modifier for a subsequent event emission that the event data will

-only be compressed if the value is true
+only be compressed if the value is true.
+Defaults to true when

 you don’t call the method.